 While the recipes are edible, they won’t necessarily be tasty.
 But you’ll have peace of mind knowing that your kids aren’t ingesting harmful chemicals or toxins if they put their fingers in their mouth when you use these nontoxic fingerpaints:

-- This eco finger paint recipe combines sugar, salt and cornstarch, along with water and
+- This finger paint recipe combines sugar, salt, and cornstarch, along with water and food coloring.

 - Here’s a great paint recipe that uses rice flour and gives ideas on natural plant coloring from cabbage or beet juice.